actions-marketplace-validations/astrivant_hypothesis-helm/docs/ci/resources.md

 otherwise keep the smaller runner.
 Check peak memory on the actual CI runner before tightening its allocation.
 No CPU or memory optimum has been measured for these presets.

-Start large dependency-heavy charts with the same two workers on 2 vCPU / 4 GiB, then adjust using their discovered queue and measured throughput.
+For large dependency-heavy charts, use the same starting allocations: two workers on 2 vCPU / 4 GiB for filtered checks, or four workers on 4 vCPU / 8 GiB for exhaustive release checks.
+Then adjust using measured throughput.
 Path count alone cannot predict render cost, shrinking work or the size of a finite permutation space. `--filter-adaptive` also falls back to ordinary filtering when its calibration does not cover the chart, including the current path-property mode.